Mayur290/Avengers/README.md

 login
 logout
 page scroll
-shared preference
-intent(to transfer data b/w one activity to another)
+shared preference (to save data) intent (to transfer data b/w one activity to another)
 ```
 **Credentials**
 ```